acts-project/acts/docs/core/magnetic_field.md

 In the implementation the factor of $(\mu_0\cdot I)$ is defined to be a scaling factor.
-It is evaluated and defined as the magnetic field in the center of the coil, i.e. the scale set in {any}`Acts::SolenoidBField::Config::bMagCenter`.
+It is evaluated and defined as the magnetic field in the center of the coil, i.e. the scale set in {member}`Acts::SolenoidBField::Config::bMagCenter`.

 As the evaluation of $E_1(k^2)$ and $E_2(k^2)$ is **slow**.
 The {class}`Acts::InterpolatedBFieldMap` easily outperforms